its-all-waves/bat-signal/docs/milestones/5-MILESTONE.md

-4. *PLUG THE LAMP INTO POWER*\
+4. *PLUG THE LAMP INTO POWER*
-*confirm the lamp powers on when relay powers on* *check the power switch for the lamp is turned on*
+    - confirm the lamp powers on when relay powers on
+    - if not working, check the power switch for the lamp is turned on

 <br>